ocrmypdf/OCRmyPDF/docs/installation.rst

 | |ubu-1804| |ubu-2004|                         |
 +-----------------------------------------------+

-Users of Debian 9 ("stretch") or later or Ubuntu 18.04 or later, including users of Windows Subsystem for Linux, may simply
+Users of Debian 9 ("stretch") or later, or Ubuntu 18.04 or later, including users of Windows Subsystem for Linux, may simply

 .. code-block:: bash